ory/sdk/clients/client/ruby/docs/ProjectApi.md

 api_instance = OryClient::ProjectApi.new
 project_id = 'project_id_example' # String | Project ID
 event_type = 'event_type_example' # String | The event type to query for
-resolution = 'resolution_example' # String | The resolution of the buckets  The minimum resolution is 1 hour. from = Time.parse('2013-10-20T19:20:30+01:00') # Time | The start RFC3339 date of the time window
+resolution = 'resolution_example' # String | The resolution of the buckets  The minimum resolution is 1 minute. from = Time.parse('2013-10-20T19:20:30+01:00') # Time | The start RFC3339 date of the time window
 to = Time.parse('2013-10-20T19:20:30+01:00') # Time | The end RFC3339 date of the time window